ultrasaurus/test-first-teaching/learn_ruby/hello/index.md

 ## Create hello.rb

 Open up `hello.rb` in a text editor.
 Save it.
-Run the spec again.
+Run the test again.

     rake